michaelthomasletts/michaelthomasletts.github.io/doc/index.rst

 |

 Hi! 👋 I'm Mike Letts -- a senior data engineer and author of `boto3-refresh-session <https://github.com/michaelthomasletts/boto3-refresh-session>`_.
-I am passionate about building and maintaining scalable data infrastructure, open-source software, and Python development.

 A little about me: